aws-samples/lambda-refarch-iotbackend/README.md

 ## Instructions

 **Important:** As the CloudFormation stack name is used in the name of the S3 bucket, it must only contain lowercase letters.
 Please use lowercase letters when entering the stack name.
+The provided CloudFormation template retreives its Lambda code from a bucket in the us-east-1 region.
+To launch this sample in another region, please modify the template and upload the Lambda code to a bucket in that region.

 Step 1 – Create a CloudFormation Stack with [the template](https://s3.amazonaws.com/awslambda-reference-architectures/iot-backend/lambda_iot_backend.template)